rapid7/metasploit-framework/documentation/modules/payload/singles/cmd/windows/powershell_reverse_tcp_ssl.md

 This powershell payload is suitable for the following environments:

+* Windows 2012
 * Windows 10

-Older versions of Windows (Windows 7, Windows Server 2012) may have issues establishing the SSL connection.
+Older versions of Windows (e.g Windows 7) may have issues establishing the SSL connection.
 For these versions using the non-SSL payload (cmd/windows/powershell_reverse_tcp) is recommended.

 ## Verification Steps